 Spotify Q1 2018 Earnings Steady Course But Is It Enough?

-The 20,000 Foot View: On the XXX May 2018 Spotify released its first quarterly earnings.
-The results fundamentally represent a continuation of the figures presented in Spotify’s XXX filing and show strong results across most performance metrics.
+The 20,000 Foot View: On the May 2018 Spotify released its first quarterly earnings.
+The results fundamentally represent a continuation of the figures presented in Spotify’s filing and show strong results across most performance metrics.
 Nonetheless, investors were not satisfied (apparently spooked by growing losses), resulting in a dip in Spotify’s stock price.
 Such are the challenges Spotify is going to face as a public company, with investors that are not willing to make allowances for the nuances of the recorded music business.
 In this report, we leave the stock valuation to the financial analysts and instead dive into Spotify’s performance metrics and what they signify.

-- Premium ARPU was down to XXX the lowest level throughout 2016 to XXX 2018
+- Premium ARPU down to the lowest level 2016 to 2018

 Companies and brands mentioned in this report: AOL, EMI, Spotify, Seagram, Thorn Electrical Industries, Universal Music, Vivendi, Warner Music